Colombia, FARC rebels reach agreement on agrarian reform

 Three previous peace attempts, the last ending in 2002, have failed.

-The rebels have been pushed into remote corners of the country but are still able to attack oil and mining operations that are fuelling Colombia's economic growth.
+The rebels have been pushed into remote corners of the country but are still able to attack oil and mining operations that are fueling Colombia's economic growth.

 The war has diverted billions of dollars from the economy as industry is unable to function at full capacity and the government is forced to spend heavily on troops and weapons.